Install and load GenVisR if (!requireNamespace("BiocManager", quietly = TRUE)) install.packages("BiocManager") BiocManager::install("GenVisR", version = "3.8") library(GenVisR) # Load relevant data from the manuscript mutationData <- read.delim("http://genomedata.org/gen-viz-workshop/GenVisR/BKM120_

 To begin let’s install and load the GenVisR library from bioconductor.
-We will also need to load the mutation data from Supplemental Table 3, a version that has been converted to a tab delimited format is available for download here.
-We also need some supplemental information regarding the clinical data which is available here and mutation burden data available both of which we’ll load from genomedata.org as well.
+We will also need to load the mutation data from Supplemental Table 3, a version that has been converted to a tab delimited format which we can load directly from genomedata.org.
+We also need some supplemental information regarding the clinical data and mutation burden data available both of which we’ll load from genomedata.org as well.

 Creating the initial plot

 The waterfall() function is designed to work with specific file types read in as data frames, the default being MAF files, however the option exists to use custom file types as long as the column names “sample”, “gene”, and “variant_class” are present.
 This is done by setting

 fileType="Custom".
 Let’s go ahead and re-format our mutation data and create an initial plot using this parameter.
 Note that when using a custom file type the priority of mutation types must be specified with the